Does This Ring a Bell With You..?

 ...it was awful.
 Terrible.
 Amateur tripe.

 Imagine.
 At first, I was devastated that my hero could let me down like this.
 But then a truth dawned on me... this was hugely meaningful.
 When people call Wodehouse a genius, in a way, they do him a disservice because it is dismissive.
 "Oh, he's a genius," as if that explains it all with a wave of the hand, and that he doesn't count, because it was easy for him.
 That's not fair, because it fails to recognise the work he must have put in.
 The determination and passion, the hours and the learning that went into him becoming successful.

 His early work was clearly not very good… and nor was mine.
 Here I was — someone who loves to laugh, and felt comfortable telling funny stories in the pub or round the dinner table but I didn’t think I could be an actual writer.
 However, I did have drive.
 I did have a love for writing.
 I did have passion… and in that moment, I realised that perhaps those were the things I needed the most.
 If I worked hard, perhaps I could transform into a proper writer like my hero.
 I realised that success comes from passion and hard work far more than some God-given 'genius' that makes it all easy - and it gave me the start I needed.
 I never expected to be the next Wodehouse, but this revelation led to my first two books being written and my first publishing deal, with Summersdale Publishers in the UK, in 2001.

 The same year I got published, I won the EuroScript Film Story Competition.
-First prize was to work with a film guru who would help me to form up my winning story idea (my next planned novel, entitled Mere Mortals) into a film script.
+The first prize was to work with a film guru who would help me to form up my winning story idea (my next planned novel, entitled Mere Mortals) into a film script.